Looking for eco-friendly disposable nappies? Here are the best eco-friendly nappies we’ve found that actually work, without leaks.

 You can avoid supporting these practices by switching to eco-friendly brands, where possible.
 Try my guide to the best nappies that benefit both baby and the planet.

-Beaming Baby* claims their chlorine-free nappies contain 30% fewer chemicals than standard disposable nappies.
-The absorbent layer inside the nappy does contain gel.
-However, this is primarily made from very finely shredded paper.
-Again, I’m happy to report zero leaks!
+Beaming Baby claims its chlorine-free nappies contain 30% fewer chemicals than standard disposable nappies.
+Meanwhile, the absorbent layer inside the nappy does contain gel.
+Instead, it is primarily made from very finely shredded paper.
+Whilst you might think that shredded paper doesn’t sound very effective or absorbent, again, I tried this brand out on my kids, and again I’m happy to report zero leaks!

 Naty by Nature